 (b) at the start of any engagement initiated by the insurer clearly explain the purpose thereof.

-1.4 An insurer must have appropriate policies and procedures in place to achieve the fair treatment of policyholders.
+1.4 An insurer must have appropriate policies, procedures and systems in place to achieve the fair treatment of policyholders.
 The fair treatment of policyholders encompasses achieving at least the following outcomes:

 (a) policyholders can be confident that they are dealing with an insurer where the fair treatment of policyholders is central to the insurer’s culture;

-(b) products are designed to meet the needs of identified types, kinds or categories of policyholders and are targeted accordingly;
+(b) products are designed to meet the needs and objectives of identified types, kinds or categories of policyholders and are targeted accordingly;

 (c) policyholders are given clear information and are kept appropriately informed before, during and after the time of entering into a policy;